ulixee/platform/datastore/docs/overview/configuration.md

 # Configuration

-Datastores are dynamically configurable via a command line, and each Datastore Function allows you to define default configurations if none are provided (schemas can define default inputs, Plugins can add default configurations (eg, HeroFunctionPlugin adds `defaultHeroOptions` to a Function constructor).
+Datastores are dynamically configurable via a command line, and each Datastore Runner allows you to define default configurations if none are provided (schemas can define default inputs, Plugins can add default configurations (eg, HeroRunnerPlugin adds `defaultHeroOptions` to a Runner constructor).

 Command line variables are parsed using [yargs-parser](https://github.com/yargs/yargs-parser).
 Variables containing a '.' will be converted into objects, and dashes are camel-cased.